SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 - Upload the Application logo
 - Press save.

 Now, you should go back to the settings blade.
-Go into **Keys** where you'll create a Client Secret.
-In order to do that, add a new security key (selecting 1 year or 2 years for key duration).
+Go into **Keys** where you'll create a Client Secret (used for app-only authentication).
+In order to do that, add a new security key (selecting 1 year, 2 years or never expires for key duration).
 Press the "Save" button in the lower part of the screen to generate the key value.
 After saving, you will see the key value. **Copy it in a safe place**, because you will not see it anymore.

 ![Azure AD - Create a client Secret](./Figures/Fig-10-Azure-AD-Add-AplicationSecret.png)